 We first met HTDC in the summer of 2010 when they were living in one small room and a tent which flooded almost daily.
-They were constantly short of food, and had no ability to educate or provide health care for the children.
+They were constantly short of food, and had no ability to educate the children.

 Our first priority was to find appropriate housing.
 In the summer of 2010, with the help of a group of US students, we raised the first €4,813 (£3,886, $6,000) to rent a house for the orphanage for two years.
-The project grew from there with the help of more than 100 volunteers and almost 1,000 donors.
+The project grew from there with the help of more than 100 volunteers and over 2,000 donors to date.

 Since those early days, we've been able to provide the children of the orphanage with nutritious food, health care, education, and enriching activities like art and English classes.
 You can meet a few of the children here.

 Today, more than five years after the earthquake, our focus is on helping HTDC become self-sufficient.
 It costs £2,125 ($3,234) a month to meet the children's needs, and we know we can't rely on our donors generosity forever.
 So, it’s essential that we invest in the orphanage’s ability to earn its own money and cut down on costs.